-Important: I am not affiliated with any of the manufacturers, brands, services, or websites listed on this page and this is my personal experience.
-If you find this helpful and want to say thanks, please buy me a coffee or take a look at my book on Amazon.
+Any and all advice, guides, and reviews are unbiased and based on my personal experience.
+If you buy through affiliate links, I may earn commissions, which helps support my website.
+This does not have an impact on posts or my opinion of any reviewed products.
+If you find this post helpful and want to say thanks, please buy me a coffee or take a look at my book on Amazon.
 It keeps this page ad-free.
 Thank you!

 I have been an early adopter of smart glasses, ever since the first generation of Snap Spectacles came out.
 Yes, I was one of those people who lined up for several hours (twice actually) to buy a pair from the Snap Spectacles vending machine.
 Since then, I have also bought other smart glasses, so thought I would write up this guide for others.